AICW / ICW / or "The Ditch"

 Comprised of both natural and manmade canals, rivers, bays, and sounds; it provides a protected passage for the mariner transiting the lower east coast of the U. S.

 The minimum overhead clearance of the fixed bridges over the Atlantic Intracoastal Waterway is 56’ at the Julia Tuttle Causeway Bridge in Miami at mile marker 1087.1.
-This forces vessels requiring more than 56’ bound for Miami to leave the AICW at Ft.
+This means vessels requiring more than 56’ bound for Miami to leave the AICW at Ft.
 Lauderdale (Port Everglades) mile marker 1066.5 and sailing coastwise, re-enter at Miami (Government Cut) at mile marker 1089.0.

 The minimum clearance of overhead cables crossing the AICW is 68’ in Snows Cut at mile marker 295.8, at Federal Point, NC.
 There is also an overhead cable car found at mile marker 356.4 having a least clearance of 67’ under the low point of travel of the car.

 The Federal project depth for the Atlantic Intracoastal Waterway via Albemarle and Chesapeake Canal provides for a least depth of 12’ from Norfolk, VA, mile marker 0.0 to Fort Pierce, FL, mile marker 965.6, and then 10’ from there to Miami, FL, mile marker 1089.0.